 RSPB Medmerry / Bracklesham Bay

-You can do the first part of the walk, which would be much better at low tide when you can walk on the beach - at high tide there's a long shingle back to walk on.
-After West Wittering is East Wittering, which is more down market than West Wittering, it has a small Tesco, pubs and chippies.
-After a caravan park is a longer but quiet stretch of coast until you reach the new nature reserve.
+East Wittering, which is more down market than West Wittering, it has a small Tesco, pubs and chippies.
+After a caravan park is a long but quiet stretch of coast until you reach the new nature reserve.

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|